Shippable/docs/sources/deploy/vm-basic.md

 * Jobs (green boxes) are defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file, that should be created at the root of your repository.
 Please find an overview of jobs [here](/platform/workflow/job/overview/).

 These files should be committed to your source control.
-Step 8 of the workflow below will describe how to add the config to Shippable.
+Step 6 of the workflow below will describe how to add the config to Shippable.

+## Prequisites for VMs

+Since we are deploying and running a NodeJS application, preinstall nodejs, npm, and forever on each VM host.

 ## Instructions